 Server Reachability Detection

-Enable the detection function and set Detection Duration and Action.
+Enable the detection feature and set the Detection Duration and Action.

 Detection Duration: 60 seconds